Like the Clouds, Like the Wind: Production

 Like the Clouds, Like the Wind is an anime adaptation of Ken'ichi Sakemi's debut novel Kōkyū Shōsetsu, which won the first grand prize of the Japan Fantasy Novel Award, and was produced and broadcast as part of the 20th anniversary project of Mitsui Real Estate Sales Co., Ltd. (now Mitsui Fudosan Realty Co., Ltd.).

 The film had its premier broadcast on March 21, 1990, during the vernal equinox national holiday, and was shown in an unprecedented commercial-free presentation.
 It was released on VHS video and laserdisc shortly after broadcast, and on Region 2 DVD in 2002.
 Then it was released on Blu-ray in HD remastered video in 2021.

 For the anime adaptation, the characters' settings were changed and some episodes and descriptions were omitted in consideration of the wide age range of viewers.

-Hisayuki Toriumi, known for his work on Science Ninja Team Gatchaman, was the director, and Akira Miyazaki, who has worked on many animes in the World Masterpiece Theater series as well as live-action films, was the scriptwriter.
+Hisayuki Toriumi, known for his work on Science Ninja Team Gatchaman, was the director, and Akira Miyazaki, who has worked on many anime in the World Masterpiece Theater series as well as live-action films, was the scriptwriter.

 Many staff members involved in the Studio Ghibli productions of the time, including Katsuya Kondō, who designed characters for Kiki's Delivery Service, participated in the production of the film, and its distinctive visuals were talked about in Japan at the time as being reminiscent of Ghibli.

 It was for some time inaccurately understood to be produced by Studio Ghibli outside Japan, due to the presence of Ghibli staff and the first fan translation mistaking screenwriter Akira Miyazaki for Hayao Miyazaki.

 Kumo Kaze, as it is sometimes called, is currently licensed in North America by Discotek Media who subsequently released it on DVD and Blu-ray.